 - You may have to pay a lot of taxes.

-  Short for Real Estate Investment Trusts, REITs can be a good option if you’re interested in investing in real estate.
+Short for Real Estate Investment Trusts, REITs can be a good option if you’re interested in investing in real estate and you don’t have a lot of cash.
 Here are some pros of doing so:

 - REITs pay a huge part of the generated income as dividends.

 - Make it possible for everyone to invest in real estate.

 - More liquid than typical real estate investments.

 - Less capital required than traditional real estate investing.

 While it’s a great option, there are some cons as well: